 - Stay on the Platform

 Keep conversations on the SALT platform while you’re getting to know someone.
-Exchanges on SALT are subject to our Safe Message Filters (learn more here).
-Users with bad intentions often try to move the conversation to text, messaging apps, email, or phone right away.
+Because exchanges on SALT are subject to our Safe Message Filters (learn more here - this goes to ‘How are interactions with other members processed by SALT’), users with bad intentions often try to move the conversation to text, messaging apps, email, or phone right away.

 - Be Wary of Long Distance and Overseas Relationships